Types of pollen

 The Sedge and Carex grasses are common throughout Canada from British Columbia to Newfoundland.
 The season is generally from June to July except in Vancouver and Victoria where the season would be from May to June.
 Although they are wind-pollinated, exposure to pollen of sedge and carex is very limited.
 They are, therefore, considered to be insignificant allergen contributors.
 They may possibly be responsible for symptoms of Pollinosis but only very locally.

-Walnut & Butternut (Juglans sp.)
+Walnut and Butternut (Juglans sp.)

 They can cause allergic reactions when present in large amount.
 Pollination season varies dramatically depending on weather and environmental conditions but generally occurs May and June in most parts of Canada.